yuhanliu-tech/Fractal_Paint/README.md

 ### Caustics

-We utilize a [procedural caustics texture](https://www.shadertoy.com/view/MdlXz8) to generate fairly performant, tileable caustics.
-To perform single scattering, we take the sum of lighting contributions from

-1. A light

-(TODO: Nick)
+We utilize a [procedural caustics texture](https://www.shadertoy.com/view/MdlXz8) to generate fairly performant, tileable caustics on the ocean floor.
+We consider the inscattering from a particular point in the scene to be the radiance directly transmitted from the surface, where the incoming irradinace is some uniform sun strength along with radiance from the procedural texture.
+Doing so creates the effect of god rays throughout the scene.

 ## 🪸 Coral Reefs: Generation & placement